shivannis/xandr-docs-public/xandr-docs/articles/industry-reference/use-iab-s-html5-clicktag-standard-on-xandr.md

 ---
 title: Industry Reference - Use IAB's HTML5 clickTag Standard on Xandr
-description: The article outlines the utilization of the IAB's clickTag standard in HTML5, enabling click tracking and linking the ad's landing page to the specified URL. ms.date: 10/28/2023 ms.custom: industry-reference
+description: The article outlines the utilization of the IAB's clickTag standard in HTML5, enabling click tracking and linking the ad's landing page to the specified URL. ms.date: 12/07/2023 ms.custom: industry-reference
 ---

 # Industry Reference - Use IAB's HTML5 clickTag standard on Xandr

 Follow these instructions to use the IAB's clickTag standard in HTML5 creatives hosted with Xandr.
-This allows Xandr to track clicks and set the ad's landing page to the URL provided in .
+This allows Xandr to track clicks and set the ad's landing page to the URL provided in.

 ## Prerequisites